Commercial Plan Submittal Requirements

 Any applicable routing and review fee may be charged to the designer of record or other existing account if noted when you submit your plans.
 Plans submitted for such projects without either the fee or arrangements for its billing will not be routed until payment is settled.

 Provide a total of five (5) sets of bound and clearly marked plans with the following contents.
 Note that interior fit-ups or other projects not involving site work may not require a full five sets of plans.
-Any work that involves food service will require a set to be routed to the health department.
+Any work that involves food service will require a set to be routed to the Health Department.

 Inspections Department: 1 set of complete wet-stamped plans with original signature, including construction plans and specifications.

 Planning/Fire/Assessor Departments: 2 sets, each containing Civil site plans, landscape plans, architectural floor plans, and elevations.
 See the Planning Department site plan review checklist for details on what is required for approval.

 Engineering/Police Departments: 2 sets, each containing Civil site plans & landscape plans